 Below is a price guide offered by Dental On The Bay.
 I’m including it as I realised that Singaporeans being Singaporeans tend to Google for treatment based on price.

 I really appreciated how readily DOTB released this information, as not all clinics are so transparent where pricing is concerned.
-Consult cost is waived if you have any treatment at the clinic.

 Dental On The Bay price list: